 The west side of Hardberger Park on NW Military Highway features an enclosed 1.5-acre area for dogs, divided into sections for large dogs and small dogs.

-Enjoy some German food in this quaint city, which is a little more than an hour away from San Antonio.
+A little more than an hour from Joint Base San Antonio is some great German food.
 In addition to its German heritage and the National Museum of the Pacific War, Fredericksburg has plenty of birding, fishing, bicycling and rock climbing opportunities.
-The Fredericksburg area also boasts the second most visited wine area in the US, second only to the Sonoma wine region in California.
-Visit some of the over 40 wineries in the Hill Country along the Highway 290 Wine Road outside of Fredericksburg.
+The Fredericksburg area also boasts the second most visited wine area in the U.S., second only to the Sonoma in California.
+Visit over 40 wineries in the Hill Country along Highway 290, outside of Fredericksburg.

 The pink granite exfoliation dome called Enchanted Rock is about an hour and a half north of San Antonio.
 The dome rises 425 foot above ground and covers 640 acres.
 Bring a kite and get ready for some great camping, picnicking and seven miles of hiking trails.